bcgov/wordpress/documentation/docs/guide/GettingStarted/deploy_locally.md

 ![keychainSnippet](../../assets/keychainSnippet.png)

 ::: tip
-If this cert is not working, try restarting your MAC, however there might be a less drastic way of making this work.
+If this cert is not working, try refreshing the Keychain or verifying the certificate installation before considering a Mac restart as a last resort.
 :::

 ::: warning
 WordPress will now run on localhost port 443, which is exactly the same port that Kubernetes runs on.
-Therefore local Kubernetes and WordPress can't be running at the same time.
+Therefore, local Kubernetes and WordPress can't be running at the same time.

+::: tip Workaround
+If you need both services running simultaneously, consider changing the port for one of them.
+For example, you can modify the `docker-compose.yaml` file to use a different port for WordPress by updating the `ports` section under the `nginx` service.
 :::

 ## Run Docker compose